-Hi-hats are a particularly good candidate to layer with noise because they're mostly just rhythmic white noise themselves.
-I'll add some hi-hats to my set to get to started - for this demonstration, I'm using a loop from my Hi-Hat Pack.
+Hi-hats are a particularly good candidate to layer with noise because they're pretty much just rhythmic white noise themselves.
+I'll add some hi-hats to my set to get to started.
+For this demonstration, I'm using one of the recordings of acoustic hats from our Hi-Hat Pack.

-I'll go ahead and add Live's stock vocoder and make sure the carrier is set to "noise".
-The XY pad below the carrier selector is great for changing the texture of the white noise, but I found only a minor tweak to this was needed in this case as I'm after the traditional white noise sound to blend with my hats.
+I'll go ahead and add Live's stock Vocoder and make sure the carrier (the timbre of the additional layer) is set to "noise".
+The XY pad below the selector is great for changing the texture of the white noise, but I found only a minor tweak to this was needed in this case as I'm after the traditional white noise sound to blend with my hats.

-Now it's just a matter of playing around with the settings on the device while listening at 100% wet.
-For hats, I'm looking for a brighter sound, so I know I'm going to immediately pull the formants knob up so the vocoder focuses more on the upper frequencies in the noise.
-I know I'm going to want the vocoded sound to be tight with the original loop as well, so I turn up the depth to around 140% to better match the hats' amplitude envelope.
-I'll also go ahead and set the release to something close to the release on the hats I'm working with as well - a good starting place would be anywhere from 80ms to 200ms, but it will vary based on the original signal.
+The depth control attenuates or exaggerates the amplitude contour applied to the carrier, changing the dynamics from totally flat to just the peaks poking through.
+I know I'm going to want the vocoded sound to be tight with the original hat loop, so I crank the depth to 140% to better match the hats' amplitude envelope.
+I'll also set the release to something close to the release on the hats I'm working with - a good starting place would be anywhere from 80 ms to 200 ms, but this will vary based on the original signal.

 It's also a good idea to play around with the range - this can make a dramatic difference in the unpleasant washy phase sound you might be hearing.
 Finally, I start drawing over the bands looking for the best balance.
 For hats, my focus is on attenuating the upper range that can be rather harsh.

 And there you have it!
 The vocoded layer is much easier on the ears than the harsh, thick original loop and the softer sound will blend nicely into a mix.

-After pulling back the D/W to add some of the original sound back in, this is the result.
+After pulling back the Dry/Wet to add some of the original sound back in, this is the result.
 It has the feel of a vintage drum machine and adds some much needed brightness and decay to the snare sample.
 You can hear the difference in the above audio example as the snare switches between dry and vocoded each bar.

-A common problem in a mix is that the kick becomes buried and muffled and indistinct.
-A kick is generally built of two parts - the bass fundamental and the click - and these issues are often the result of the click not doing its job very well.
-One could add more of click by manually adding a sample to each bass drum, but since we'll often be looking for a white noise-esque sound anyway, the vocoder will be a great tool for adding this automatically.
+Mixes often have the problem of the kick becoming buried and muffled.
+A kick is generally built of two parts - the thumpy bass and the click.
+An indistinct kick is often the result of the click not doing its job very well.
+One could add more of click by manually adding a sample to each bass drum, but since we'll often be looking for a white noise-esque sound anyway, the vocoder is a great tool for adding this automatically.